Gathering at the Well Forum

 RSVP by March 27 to join us for dinner.

-Co-sponsored by Center for Women & Work; the Work, Labor and Society Program; the Gender Studies Program; Protestant Campus Ministry at Lowell; and the Center for Family, Work & Community.
+Co-sponsored by Center for Women & Work; the Work, Labor and Society Program; the Gender Studies Program; Protestant Campus Ministry at Lowell; the Center for Community Engagement and Research; Dept. of Management; Dept. of Economics; and the Dept. of Work Environment.